to commercial address

 So, a 16-member team endeavored to produce Saab’s first-ever car.
 It was kind of unusual considering none in the 16-member team ever worked in the car industry.
 Even more so, only a couple of them even possessed driving licenses.
-This is the unusual beginning of the iconic Swedish car company, whose used Saab engine is still popular in its entire catalog.
+This is the unusual beginning of the iconic Swedish car company, whose Saab used engines are still popular across the entire catalog.
+Our most requested models include our Saab 9-3 Engines and Saab 9-5 Engines — browse both collections to find the right match for your vehicle.
 Let’s look at the brief history of the brand and the kind of engines they used during each stage of their journey.

 First Saab car came under severe criticism, citing the lack of experience of the team.
 The first car came with no bootleg and wheels stayed tucked in inside the body.
 Barring the exceptional aerodynamic features, the car couldn’t deal with the heavy Swedish winters.
 The snow kept piling in, enough to block the wheels.
 A couple of years later, Saab launched their Saab 92.
 This time, Saab came with open visible, wheel arches.
 All of these cars were painted in green, making way for an interesting urban legend.
 People wildly speculated the green paint came from the war excesses.
 Though not proven, it makes up for an interesting theory.
 Under the hood, the car sported a DKW-derived 764 cc engine.
 It’s a dual-stroke, dual-cylinder, 25-hp engine capable of top speeds of up to 65 mph.